johnzastrow/johnzastrow.github.io/_posts/2012-05-23-arcpy-and-email-living-together.md

  ######### END COPY BLOCK #################

 # Measure process time then wall time from the initialization above
- print time.clock() - t0clock,  " - seconds process time from timer (script) initialization to rename and copy \n "
+ print time.clock() - t0clock,  " - seconds process time from timer (script) initialization to rename and copy "
- print time.time() - t0time,  " - seconds wall time from timer (script) initialization to rename and copy \n "
+ print time.time() - t0time,  " - seconds wall time from timer (script) initialization to rename and copy "

 # for each feature class in the list of f classes returned above
  for fc in fcs:

  ## Put looped processing steps here:
- print fc +  "\n Feature class processed "
+ print fc +  "
+ Feature class processed "

  ## Initialize the loop timer
  start_fc_time = clock()